8 things you (absolutely) need to know before opening a restaurant (true story!)

 Even if you carefully detail the budget for opening your restaurant, you may be surprised by unexpected costs and expenses.
 Especially if it's your first opening.

-So plan a little wider in your business plan and make savings in strategic areas.
+• So plan a little wider in your business plan and make savings in strategic areas (in particular, keep an eye on your food cost !)

 🤓 You may also want to take a look at this article: what's the ideal margin for a restaurant?